-Your merchant statements contain all of the information you need to know, including details on credit card transactions, fees, sales, and deposits.
-To learn more about how to understand your statements, read the article below.
+Your merchant statements contain all of the information you need to know about your credit card deposits, including details about credit card transactions, fees, sales, and deposits.
+To learn more about how to understand your statements, feel free to read the article below.

 Remember, your statements are mailed on the third of each month.
 The credit card transaction fees are taken out on the 10th of each month.